INSIGHT-Game of drones: Chinese giant DJI hit by U.S. tensions, staff defections

 Durscher's departure from DJI followed those of other key executives in North America last year, including director of business development Cynthia Huang.

-Huang, who now works with Durscher at Auterion, said job cuts over the past year were the main reason she decided to leave.
+Huang, who now works with Durscher at Auterion, said she became increasingly frustrated because she felt DJI wasn't able to meet all the growing demands of the enterprise market.
+Additionally, she said, job cuts over the past year added to the reasons she decided to leave.
 The losses in Palo Alto, Burbank and New York had followed cuts made to DJI's global sales and marketing teams, which Reuters reported in August.

 "Some of the people that we lost in those layoffs, it didn't make sense," said Huang, who was hired in 2018 to take the lead in building DJI's enterprise business in North America.
 "The continued exodus of talent was discouraging."